caioteixeira/caioteixeira/README.md

 ### Hello, I'm Caio Teixeira :)

 #### I'm a Software Engineer from São Paulo, Brazil.
-#### Mostly working with **Game Development**, because what I really love is to solve interesting problems with Software Engineering and Computer Science.
+#### Mostly working in the **Games Industry**, because what I really love is to solve interesting problems with Software Engineering and Computer Science.

 - 🏢 I'm currently a Software Engineering Contractor at Riot Games via X-Team.
 I am working with internal C++ SDKs, platform services, Xbox Series X/S and PS5 development, and integrating shared services with game projects.
 - ⚙️ I use at work: `C++`, `Unreal Engine`, `C#`, and `Unity3D`